Why Should Architecture and Interiors Be Designed Together?

 The Home Feels More Personal

-The best homes do not just look beautiful.
-They feel personal.
+The most memorable homes do more than look beautiful, they feel deeply personal.

-At Welch Design Studio and Welch Design Studio Interiors, we begin by thinking about the client, the story of the home, and the feeling we want to create.
-From there, the architecture, interiors, materials, lighting, and details all work together.
+At Welch Design Studio and Welch Design Studio Interiors, every project begins with understanding the client, the story of the home, and the atmosphere we hope to create.
+From there, the architecture, interiors, materials, lighting, and details are developed in harmony, each element reinforcing the overall vision.

 Why It Matters

-When all of those parts are considered together, the result is stronger, more beautiful, and more meaningful.
+When all of these elements are considered together, the result is more cohesive, more beautiful, and more meaningful.

-That is why Welch Design Studio and Welch Design Studio Interiors work together as one complete design process.
-Because the best spaces are not just designed from the outside in or the inside out.
+That is why Welch Design Studio and Welch Design Studio Interiors approach each project as one integrated design process.
+The best homes are not designed from the outside in or the inside out.

 They are designed as one.